 Unnoticed, that is, by the rest of the world, but not by those who were there.
 Certainly not by Moses and I.

-As I contemplated some of the morbid flavors of Africa, I glanced to my left, letting my gaze follow a herd of Puku antelope as it skittishly scampered away with the approach of the vehicle.
-Beyond them and deeper in the bush, with its young ones shrieking and scampering about, I could see a few of the troop of baboons which often frequents this section of the road.
+As I contemplated some of the morbid flavors of Africa, I glanced to my left, letting my gaze follow a herd of Puku antelope as they skittishly scampered away with the approach of the vehicle.
+Beyond them and deeper in the bush, with young ones shrieking and scampering about, I could see a few of the troop of baboons which often frequents this section of the road.

 Now in the midday heat of late October, despite the distraction of my thoughts, I could still marvel at the beauty of the bush as it spread and flowed past on each side of my travel.
 It was resplendent with the emerald green of the freshly budding leaves of the Masasa, the Mafuti, and other trees of the miombo forest.
-These tall trees held their leafy canopies aloft above long slender trunks as elegantly as any gathering of Ascot ladies their spread parasol’s.
+These tall trees held their leafy canopies aloft above long slender trunks as elegantly as any gathering of Ascot ladies their spread parasols.

-But despite its condition and with a bit of risk taking the road had allowed me to make good time.
+But despite its condition and with a bit of risk taking, the road had allowed me to make good time.
 Only two hours since leaving the ZAWA check-point, and its news, delivered by the portly guard.
 This included the pontoon crossing.
 I had been lucky, the ferry happened to be waiting on the south bank.

 In another month, when the wet season started in earnest, I knew things would be different.

-The daily drenching would bring life giving splendor to the leafy bush, as well as to the wide open dambo fed grassy plains of Busanga, which lay some distance off to the northwest.
+The daily drenching would bring life, giving splendor to the leafy bush, as well as to the wide open dambo-fed grassy plains of Busanga, which lay some distance off to the northwest.
 But it would bring misery to the state of the road and its ability to affect the outcome of many of the sorts of suffering to be found out here.

 In this wilderness area, the size of Belgium, it is no wonder disaster and tragedy have a more profound flavor.
 I thought how the whole region is bisected by only one single paved road, and a few graded dirt arterials, barely passable in the wet season.